ruanti2018-1/zy1-monogame/report.md

 According to Rozanski and Woods, the deployment view describes the environment into which the system will be deployed, including the dependencies the system has on its runtime environment.

-### Operating System

-MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework, it is an open source spiritual successor to XNA, now supports over 10 platforms including UWP.
-The currently supported platforms are as follows.
-* Desktop PCs
-   * Windows 10 Store Apps (UWP)
-   * Windows Win32 (OpenGL & DirectX)
-   * Linux (OpenGL)
-   * Mac OS X (OpenGL)

-* Mobile/Tablet Devices
-   * Android (OpenGL)
-   * iPhone/iPad (OpenGL)
-   * Windows Phone 10
-   * Television
-   * tvOS

-### System Requirements

-This section will give you an overview of minimal system requirements for developing and running MonoGame Applications.

-#### Development
-* Windows -
-* Linux - 1 GB Ram
-* Mac -
-#### Running MonoGame Application on specific Platform
-* WindowsDX - DirectX 9.0c capable gpu
-* WindowsGL -
-* Linux - 512 MB Ram
-* Mac -
-* Android - Android 4.2 or higher
-* iOS -
-* Windows Phone - Windows Phone 10

-### Setting Up Monogame
-This section will help you setup MonoGame on Platform of your choice.
-#### Windows
-* Visual Studio is an IDE used to develop applications in, among other languages, C#.
-C# is the most common language used in MonoGame development.
-#### Mac
-* Make sure you install mono and Visual Studio for Mac first so that MonoGame can correctly setup the project templates and addins.
-#### Linux
-* The following packages are needed for the MonoGame Applications to run on Linux:
-   * libopenal-dev
-   * mono-runtime

 ### Pipeline
 The MonoGame Pipeline Tool (Pipeline.exe) is the front-end GUI editor for MonoGame content builder projects.